 The existing runway system of Schiphol Airport has the physical capacity to handle around 600,000 ATMs a year.
 In 2014, Schiphol Airport's total ATMs amounted to 438,296.
 However, there are also noise regulations that place a limit on the number of ATMs a year and this may impact growth in the longer term.
-An agreement was reached to allow for approximately 510,000 ATMs a year as of 2010.
+A new agreement has been reached under the Alders framework to allow for a lower total number of operations per year (500,000 ATMs per year, compared with a cap of 510,000 ATMS agreed in 2010), in exchange for a more intensive utilisation of the runways during peak times (the restriction on the concurrent use of 4 runways has been significantly eased).
+The agreement provides room to accommodate additional growth until 2020, after which date new rules will be needed to determine the airport's additional capacity.
 In addition, Schiphol Group could reallocate up to 70,000 flights from Schiphol Airport to other Dutch airports which would free up additional capacity at Schiphol Airport.

 Current terminal capacity is 60 million passengers a year.
-Following some planned modifications in the upcoming years, Schiphol Group expects this total number of passengers to be reached in 2019.
+Following some planned modifications in the upcoming years, Schiphol Group expects this total number of passengers to be reached in 2018.
 In 2014, the airport handled around 54.9 million passengers, which is still well below its capacity limits.

-Currently, Schiphol Airport is close to its capacity limits on peak days.
-Schiphol Group expects that over the next ten years, passenger numbers will increase by 25%.
-This may lead to capacity constraints, which will limit the company's growth prospects and may also make Schiphol Airport less competitive with other major hub airports in Europe and the Gulf states.
-In particular, once the airport's traffic exceeds 55 million passengers a year, the quality of its services will deteriorate unless the masterplan is implemented.
-The masterplan is a modular investment programme, spread over the next five to ten years, aimed at expanding airport capacity, in particular terminal and pier capacity.
-The main components of the masterplan in the next five years include (1) an investment in central security in the non-Schengen area of the airport; (2) a small new terminal facility; and (3) a new pier.
-The company expects its capital investments to be around EUR400 million per annum for the period 2014 to 2018.
+Although the airport has gained some valuable headroom with the new agreement under the Alders framework, Schiphol Airport is close to its capacity limits on peak days,.
+Schiphol Group expects that over the next ten years, passenger numbers will increase by 25% and this may lead to additional capacity constraints, which will limit the company's growth prospects and may also make Schiphol Airport less competitive with other major hub airports in Europe and the Gulf states.
+As traffic volumes approach the estimated terminal capacity the quality of services will deteriorate unless new investment is implemented.
+The company has developed a masterplan as a modular investment programme, spread over the next five to ten years, aimed at expanding airport capacity, in particular terminal and pier capacity.
+The main components of the masterplan in the next four years include (1) an investment in central security in the non-Schengen area of the airport; (2) a small new terminal facility; and (3) a new pier.
+The company expects to invest around EUR1.7 billion in the period 2015-2018.